 Buying a home is every person’s dream.
 However, everyone is in dilemma these days to buy one.
 While 2017 was a year of legal amendments in the property sector, 2018 will be the year of reaping the benefits of the amendments.
-The implementation of GST, RERA and the demonetization drive has made real estate friendly and transparent for buyers.
-The confusion and lack of clarity were palpable until the end of 2017; but the beginning of 2018 promises clarity and a hope for genuine buyers: increased transparency and lower home loan interest rates.
+The implementation of GST, RERA and the demonetization drive makes real estate friendly and transparent for buyers.
+The confusion and lack of clarity were palpable until the end of 2017; but the beginning of 2018 promises clarity and a hope for genuine buyers.
+Increasing transparency and lower home loan interest rates.
 All this makes 2018 the ideal year to invest in real estate.
 As a result, consumer confidence is getting back on track.

-But before going ahead, let’s shed some lights on the most talked about topic of the year.
+But before going ahead, let’s shed some lights on topic of the year.
 Yes, the RERA.
 Don’t you fear, we’ve got your back on this.
 Let’s dig deep and find out more about the demon.

 What is RERA?

-RERA stands for Real Estate Regulations Act and was introduced in 2016 to protect the interests of the home buyers.
+RERA stands for Real Estate Regulations Act, 2016 states to protect the interests of the home buyers.
 The aim behind RERA is to provide relief to the buyers from the malpractices of unfair builders.

-RERA specifies certain norms for building and development of real estate which will enhance the transparency in transactions in the real estate sector.
+RERA specifies certain norms for building and development of real estate .
+They will enhance the transparency in transactions in the real estate sector.

-The common man who invested his lifelong saving in buying real estate had very limited rights.
-To protect and safeguard the interests of the home buyers and to ensure that they are not exploited by the developers, Govt. introduces the RERA Act to protect the interests of the property buyers.
+The common man who invests his lifelong saving in buying real estate has very limited rights.
+To protect and safeguard the interests of the home buyers and to ensure that they are not under any exploitation by the developers, Govt. introduces the RERA Act to protect the interests of the property buyers.

-RERA has provided several rights to the home buyers and has also specified certain rules and regulations to be followed by all developers.
+RERA provides several rights to the home buyers and also specifies certain rules and regulations for all developers to follow.
 Additionally, the RERA Act also specifies the creation of a Real Estate Authority and Appellate Tribunal for each state.
-In case of any wrongdoing by the developer-the home buyer can also file a complaint with this authority.
+In case of any wrong doing by the developer-the home buyer can also file a complaint with this authority.